GrahamCampbell/Laravel-Binput/README.md

 Laravel Binput
 ==============

-Laravel Binput was created by, and is maintained by [Graham Campbell](https://github.com/GrahamCampbell), and is an input protector for [Laravel 5](http://laravel.com) that prevents potentially dangerous elements like `<script>` tags in any input you receive, from doing harm.
+Laravel Binput was created by, and is maintained by [Graham Campbell](https://github.com/GrahamCampbell), and is an input protector for [Laravel](http://laravel.com) that prevents potentially dangerous elements like `<script>` tags in any input you receive, from doing harm.
 It utilises my [Laravel Security](https://github.com/GrahamCampbell/Laravel-Security) package, which cleans the input using [voku/anti-xss](https://github.com/voku/anti-xss).
 Feel free to check out the [change log](CHANGELOG.md), [releases](https://github.com/GrahamCampbell/Laravel-Binput/releases), [security policy](https://github.com/GrahamCampbell/Laravel-Binput/security/policy), [license](LICENSE), [code of conduct](.github/CODE_OF_CONDUCT.md), and [contribution guidelines](.github/CONTRIBUTING.md).

 ![Banner](https://user-images.githubusercontent.com/2829600/71477342-6000a000-27e1-11ea-93d0-1ee413a31ab1.png)